wongjiahau/Junit-setup-tutorial/README.md

 For Windows user, run the code above without `sudo` in Git Bash.
 For Mac OS user, you probably can run the same code as above.

-After the installation, you can use `jrun` command to run JunitTestRunner on a test class.
+After the installation, you can use `junitrun` command to run JunitTestRunner on a test class.

 Let say you are in `~/junit_demo` :
 Create a file name `TestJunit.java`, and copy and paste the code below into it.